-Research and development (R&D) expenses decreased to \$32.2 million in the first quarter of 2004 from \$34.4 million in 2003, due primarily to (i) a \$4.2 million decrease in clinical trial expenses associated primarily with the completion of the double-blind treatment portion of our AXOKINE phase 3 clinical trial for the treatment of obesity in the first quarter of 2003 and the completion of our IL-1 Trap phase 2 clinical trial for the treatment of rheumatoid arthritis in the third quarter of 2003 and (ii) a \$1.0 million decrease in lab supply, outside testing, and research contract expenses.
-These decreases were offset by a \$3.0 million increase in other R&D expenses, primarily facility expenses at our expanded Rensselaer facility such as rent, utilities, insurance, and depreciation.
+Research and development (R&D) expenses increased to \$68.5 million in the first half of 2004 from \$68.1 million for the same period of 2003, due primarily to (i) a \$4.5 million increase in other R&D expenses, primarily facility expenses at our expanded Rensselaer facility such as rent, utilities, insurance, and depreciation, (ii) a \$2.7 million increase in clinical supply production material, lab supply, outside testing, and research contract expenses, which principally relate to the VEGF Trap and IL-1 Trap, and (iii) a 1.7 million increase in payroll related expenses.
+These increases were offset by a \$8.5 million decrease in clinical trial expenses associated primarily with the completion of the double-blind treatment portion of our AXOKINE phase 3 clinical trial for the treatment of obesity in the first quarter of 2003, the completion of our IL-1 Trap phase 2 clinical trial for the treatment of rheumatoid arthritis in the third quarter of 2003, and the completion of other AXOKINE trials in the second quarter of 2004.